AriusX7/tvm-assistant-red-cog/README.md

 #### `-tvm nachannel <channel>`

-Set `channel` as the channel where night actions are relayed.
+Sets `channel` as the channel where night actions are relayed.

 #### `-tvm signup <channel>`

-Set `channel` as the sign-ups channel.
+Sets `channel` as the sign-ups channel.

 *The bot asks for confirmation before making changes.*

 #### `-tvm setchannels`

-Create `signups` and `nachannel` channels and set them as appropriate automatically.
+Creates `signups` and `nachannel` channels and sets them as appropriate automatically.

-Set `channel` as the channel where night actions are relayed.

 #### `-playerchats [category_name]`

-Set up private channels for all players.
+Sets up private channels for all players.
 It also sets up individual channels for players who are mafia.
-Remove those manually.
+You can remove those manually.
 You can also specify a category name for the channels.
 Alias: `-pc [category_name]`

 #### `-mafiachat <mafia1> [mafia2 [mafia3..]]`

-Set up mafia chat for users specified.
+Sets up mafia chat for users specified.
 Example: `-mafiachat Arius#5544 Ligi @Siris#4421`.
 Alias: `-mafchat <mafia1> [mafia2 [mafia3..]]`

 #### `-specchat [channel]`

-Create spectator chat or fix permissions of an existing channel.
+Creates spectator chat or fix permissions of an existing channel.

 ### TvM Specific Settings